Fighter Pilot “Go Pills” Available NOW!

 Maintaining such unflinching vigilance means fighter pilots need to hit the sack between trips.

 It’s a tricky balancing act: alternating alertness and shuteye, but they don’t have a choice.

-So, fighter pilots keep fatigue in their crosshairs through a strict diet, and sleep schedule.
+So, fighter pilots keep fatigued in their crosshairs through a strict diet and sleep schedule.